 - Prior to the offer of employment the hiring manager must send an email to the Employment Office at EMPL@fau.edu requesting a background check.
 The email must include:

-- Candidate’s email address:
+- Candidate’s name and email address:

 - In what capacity is the candidate being hired (i.e. OPS, Adjunct, Affiliate, etc)?